0xcuriousapple/paaradarshak-chainrunner/README.md

 *Therefore we are different and target different audiences.*
-*But we can learn from them though, like their DAI integration.*
+*But we can learn from them though, particularly their DAI integration.*

 ## Future Aspects 🚀